Diabetes and Erectile Dysfunction

 What causes erectile dysfunction amongst diabetics?

-Causes of ED are extremely complex, and are based around changes that occur to the body over time affecting nerve, muscle and blood vessel functions.
+Causes of ED are extremely complex and are based on changes that occur to the body over time affecting nerve, muscle and blood vessel functions.

 In order to obtain an erection, men need to have healthy blood vessels, nerves, male hormones and a desire to have sex.